Use ease effects

 In short, discreet animation means that the animation will stay in its initial position and it will jump to the end position with no transition in-between.
 By default, the number of steps is 1, making the animation go to its end position in one step, but you can increase the number of steps up to 1000:

 The segment will be marked with a dashed line.
 As mentioned above, the ease effect starts from the keyframe for which you set the easing and lasts until the next keyframe.
+You can watch our tutorial on how to use Step easing effects here.

 Still got questions?
 Send us an email to firstname.lastname@example.org and we will get back to you as soon as we can.